From £27,395

 It does at least have a row of physical controls for the HVAC functions, which feel reassuringly sturdy, and the audio volume can be adjusted with a handy steering wheel-mounted stalk.

-The car’s ADAS (it offers up to 24 of them, Renault proudly crows, between speed-limit buzzers, lane-keeping assistants, intelligent cruise control etc) are mercifully easy to neuter via a fixed physical shortcut button adjacent to the steering wheel.
+The car’s ADAS (it offers up to 24 systems, Renault says, between speed limit buzzers, lane keeping assistants, intelligent cruise control etc) are mercifully easy to neuter via a fixed physical shortcut button adjacent to the steering wheel.

 ENGINES & PERFORMANCE